John Dillinger: Prison time

-On June 21, 1933, he robbed his first bank stealing $10,000 from the New Carlisle National Bank.
-On August 14, Dillinger robbed a bank in Bluffton, Ohio.
-Tracked by police from Dayton, Ohio, he was captured and later transferred to the Allen County Jail in Lima to be indicted in connection to the Bluffton robbery.
+On June 21, 1933, Dillinger committed his first bank robbery, stealing $10,000 ($241,000 in 2024) from a bank in New Carlisle, Ohio.
+On August 14 he robbed a bank in Bluffton, Ohio.
+Tracked by police from Dayton, he was captured and later transferred to Allen County jail in Lima to be indicted in connection to the Bluffton robbery.
 After searching him before putting him into the prison, the police discovered a document which appeared to be a prison escape plan.
 They demanded Dillinger tell them what the document meant, but he refused.

-Earlier, while in prison, Dillinger had helped conceive a plan to enable the escape of Pete Pierpont, Russell Clark, and six others he had met while in prison, most of whom worked in the prison laundry.
-Dillinger had friends smuggle guns into their cells which they used to escape four days after Dillinger's capture.
-The group that formed up, known as "the First Dillinger Gang,” consisted of Pierpont, Clark, Charles Makley, Ed Shouse, Harry Copeland, and John "Red" Hamilton, a member of the Herman Lamm Gang.
-Pierpont, Clark, and Makley arrived in Lima on October 12, 1933, where they impersonated Indiana State Police officers, claiming they had come to extradite Dillinger to Indiana.
-When the sheriff, Jess Sarber, asked for their credentials, Pierpont shot Sarber dead, then released Dillinger from his cell.
+Earlier, Dillinger had helped conceive a plan to enable the escape of Pierpont, Clark and six other prison acquaintances.
+He had friends smuggle guns into their cells, which they used to escape four days after Dillinger's capture.
+The group that formed, known as "the First Dillinger Gang", consisted of Pierpont, Clark, Makley, Ed Shouse, Harry Copeland and John "Red" Hamilton, a member of the Herman Lamm Gang.
+Pierpont, Clark and Makley arrived in Lima on October 12, 1933, where they impersonated Indiana State Police officers, claiming they had come to extradite Dillinger to Indiana.
+When the sheriff, Jess Sarber, asked for their credentials, Pierpont shot Sarber dead, then released Dillinger from his house.
 The four men escaped back to Indiana, where they joined the rest of the gang.

 Bank robberies

-Dillinger is known to have participated with the Dillinger Gang in 12 separate bank robberies, between June 21, 1933, and June 30, 1934.
+Dillinger is known to have participated with the Dillinger Gang in twelve bank robberies, between June 21, 1933, and June 30, 1934.

 Evelyn Frechette

-Evelyn "Billie" Frechette met John Dillinger in October 1933, and they began a relationship in November 1933.
-After Dillinger's death, Billie was offered money for her story and wrote a memoir for the Chicago Herald and Examiner in August 1934.
+Evelyn "Billie" Frechette met Dillinger in October 1933, and they began a relationship the following month.
+After Dillinger's death, Billie was offered money for her story and wrote a memoir for the Chicago Herald- Examiner in August 1934.